ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-29-ethereum-classic-course-2-the-cypherpunks/index.md

 Adam Back is another Cypherpunk who in 1997 was working on a way to avoid spam in a peer-to-peer email system.
 If the internet were to be decentralized, then tech company email services should be avoided and each user should be able to prevent spam.

-His solution was a system called HashCash that used proof of work; the heart of the technology in Bitcoin, and the heart of the consensus mechanism that ETC uses today; as a way of blocking spammers.
+As a way of blocking spammers, he designed a system using proof of work called HashCash.
+Proof of work is at the heart of the technology used in Bitcoin and is the consensus mechanism that ETC uses today.

 ## Cypherpunk People and Inventions: Nick Szabo